content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
+### GetPrn

+`func (o *ContainerContainerPushRepositoryResponse) GetPrn() string`

+GetPrn returns the Prn field if non-nil, zero value otherwise.

+### GetPrnOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPrnOk() (*string, bool)`

+GetPrnOk returns a tuple with the Prn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrn

+`func (o *ContainerContainerPushRepositoryResponse) SetPrn(v string)`

+SetPrn sets Prn field to given value.

+### HasPrn

+`func (o *ContainerContainerPushRepositoryResponse) HasPrn() bool`

+HasPrn returns a boolean if a field has been set.

+### GetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

+GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

+### GetLatestVersionHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

+GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

+SetLatestVersionHref sets LatestVersionHref field to given value.

+### HasLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

+HasLatestVersionHref returns a boolean if a field has been set.

 ### GetPulpLabels

 `func (o *ContainerContainerPushRepositoryResponse) GetPulpLabels() map[string]string`